linguist89/Scrapalyze/README.md

 article.slow_scrape_embedded_layers()

 The results are contained in a dictionary.
-The layer number is the key and the value is a tuple: first element is a list of the tags in the layer and the second element are all the BeautilSoup elements in the layer.
+The layer number is the key and the value is a tuple: first element is a list of the tags in the layer and the second element are all the BeautifulSoup elements in the layer.
 The following is an example:

 first_layer_elements = article.embedded_layers[1][1] # This will be a list of BeautfilSoup elements

+### Filter embedded layers
+It's useful to have a section of HTML scraped, but for most projects the internal elements of that section need to be further filtered.
+A Scrap method called filter_embedded_layers can help with this task.
+The result is a list of BeautifulSoup elements.
+Here are some examples:

+article.filter_embedded_layers(layer=3, specify=['p']) # This will scrape all the p elements from layer 3

+article.filter_embedded_layers(layer=3, specify=['h1'])[0].text # This will display the text of the first h1 element in layer 3